wapmorgan/UnifiedArchive/README.md

 - List archive content, calculate original size of archive
 - Get details (original size, date of modification) of every archived file.
 Extract or stream archived file content
 - Extract all archive content.
 Append an archive with new files or directories.
 Remove files from archive
-- Create new archives with files/directories
+- Create new archives with files/directories on disk and stream from memory
 - Fully implemented [PclZip-like interface for archives](docs/API.md#UnifiedArchive--getPclZipInterface) for all formats.
 Easy transition from old PclZip.
 - Bundled with cli utility